posener/posener.github.io/_posts/2018-10-10-goroutine-scoped-context.md

  }
 ```

-The **wrong** way is to store the context in a place which is globally available.
-We'll elaborate on it later.

-The proposed **right** solution works, but it has drawbacks:
+This solution works, but it has drawbacks:

-1. There is a high overhead in updating all function calls to accept the context
+1. There is a burden in updating all function calls to accept the context
    and to pass it following calls, all along the call stack.
 2. Functions that have nothing to do with context, become aware of the context.
-   It is messy, distracting and increases the risk of introducing new bugs.
+   It is distracting and increases the risk of introducing new bugs.
 3. It could lead to code duplication or an increase in API surface.
    For example, in the case of public API that should maintain backward compatibility.
    Let's suppose that the private `f22` was a public `F22`.